 We help campers enjoy and strengthen a solid base of musical knowledge.
-Additional attention is given to the acquisition of knowledge on their specific instrument and to broaden their definition of “music”.
+Additional attention is given to the acquisition of knowledge of their specific instrument as we broaden their definition of “music”.
 We create a positive, safe and fun learning environment that assists the camper in meeting and making friends.
 Our philosophy is designed to nurture the camper as a whole person with a focus on fun.
-This camp is available to players entering grades 6-8 in Fall.
+This camp is available to musicians entering grades 6-8 in Fall.

-Instrument: Alto Clarinet, Alto Saxophone, Baritone Saxophone, Baritone, Bass Clarinet, Bass, Bassoon, Clarinet, Cornet, Drums, English Horn, Euphonium, Flute, French Horn, Guitar, Mellophone, Oboe, Percussion, Piano, Piccolo, Soprano Saxophone, Tenor Saxophone, Tuba, Trombone, Trumbone, Other
+Instrument: Alto Saxophone, Baritone Saxophone, Baritone, Bass Clarinet, Bass, Bassoon, Clarinet, Cornet/Trumpet, Euphonium, Flute, French Horn, Oboe, Percussion, Soprano Saxophone, Tenor Saxophone, Tuba, Trombone

-Elective Class: Yoga for Musicians, Music Theory, Jazz Improvisation, Composition/Arranging, Hand Drumming, Sound Engineering/Basics of Using a Sound System
+Elective Class: Yoga for Musicians, Music Theory, Jazz Improvisation, Composition/Arranging, Hand Drumming, Sound Engineering/Basics of Using a Sound Systems

 Your online registration and payment are always safe and secure.
 We accept MasterCard and Visa credit card payments in our online registration system.
 We will NOT accept credit card payments over the phone.
 We will accept checks made out to "UW-Whitewater" and mailed to UW-Whitewater Camps and Conferences, 800 West Main Street, Room 2005 Roseman Hall, Whitewater WI 53190.